leemanhjcuongg/MusicPlayer/README.md

 # LMCMusicPlayer
 Simple Music Player Offline for Mobile

-All songs I sang inside 😶‍🌫️
+All songs I've sung inside 😶‍🌫️

 Thank for StarMaker!